appseconnect/docs/_posts/ProcessFlow Management/2020-03-18-redeploying-processflow.md

 ![Redeploy3](../../staticfiles/processflow/media/redeploy3.png)
 8. Click `Refresh Connection` button.
 You will get the latest credentials or updates to credentials made in the OP Agent.
 Now Click on the NEXT button.
-9. The screen navigates to the lookup section of the Wizard, where you can view the existing lookups implememted while mapping the attributes.
+9. The screen navigates to the lookup section of the Wizard, where you can view the existing lookups implemented while mapping the attributes.
 During the redeployment of Process Flow, latest fixes will be displayed with selected Reference Table with a green tick.
 ![Redeploy4](../../staticfiles/processflow/media/redeploy4.png)